diku-dk/ap-e2024-pub/week6/README.md

 ## Job Execution

-This task adds support for actually executing a job.
+In this task you will add support for actually executing a job.
 We will initially ignore the possibility of timeouts and crashes and return to these concerns in later tasks.

+The semantics of job execution are simple: when a job is enqueued, it will eventually be executed.
+Only a single job is under execution at any given time.
+If the scheduler is idle, and there are pending jobs, a pending job should be chosen and begin execution.

-When SPC executes a job, it spawns a new thread (with `forkIO`) which runs the `jobAction`.
+Operationally, when SPC executes a job, it spawns a new thread (with `forkIO`) which runs the `jobAction`.
 We call this a *job thread* When the action is done, the job thread will send a message to SPC.
 Only one job thread should be running at any given time.
 To support `jobCancel` and `jobStatus`, SPC must track the currently running job (if any).

+### Hints

 0. We will now have multiple ways that a job can finish, so add a function `jobDone :: JobId -> JobDoneReason -> SPCM ()` that